 As concrete work progressed to the three 220-foot tall elevator cores, more than 300 feet of pipeline system was needed to reach the formwork.
 Cross used their Schwing BPL 4000 truck pump with 2023H-6 pumpkit to apply up to 1,233 psi on the concrete and meet production goals.

 The arena houses two full size ice rinks.
 “The practice rink was poured in August 2016 and the NHL rink was pumped in March,” Gonzalez noted, “Both were finished to a high FF/FL number.”
-The pumper positioned the S 46 SX inside the arena and utilized the EASy one-sided outrigger set-up, standard on the machine, to pump out the rink in one continuous pour.
+The pumper positioned the S 46 SX inside the arena and utilized the EASy Flex one-sided outrigger set-up, standard on the machine, to pump out the rink in one continuous pour.
 “The Super X outriggers saved space, and by extending only the rink side outriggers, the operator was able to cover the rink,” according to Cieszlak.
-With all of the allowable short rig scenarios available through the EASy System integrated into Schwing’s Vector Controls, even during the critical set up phase, the system monitored and ensured the safety of the pump and operators.
+With all of the allowable short rig scenarios available through the EASy Flex system integrated into Schwing’s Vector Controls, even during the critical set up phase, the system monitored and ensured the safety of the pump and operators.

 Coordinating the pumper’s fleet of 20 concrete pumps with the needs of the high-visibility job is essential.
 “The job has a $10 million dollar liquid damages for delay clause in the contract,” explains Gonzalez, “because even a one-day delay opening a venue like this can affect so many other contractors.”